neoformit/primerdesign/README.md

 Production deployment
 ------

-This get a little more complex due to setting up the webserver etc.
+This is a little more complex due to setting up a webserver.

-I'm currently running this with Nginx reverse-proxying for Gunicorn.

-It doesn't need anything special in the server config as it's a single-page app with short request times.
+No need to do anything "fancy" in the server config as it's a single-page app with short request times.

+I'm currently running this with Nginx reverse-proxying for Gunicorn (see `gunicorn.py`).

+One day I might get around to making a `setup.py` here for easy install/deploy